IoMT-Lab/spec_builder/README.md

 		 ```

 3. Open the frontend app in your browser (usually http://localhost:3000 or as printed by the dev server).
 Create a session and start chatting with the LLM.
+4. Want a canned run?
+Open the Sessions sidebar and click **Auto-generate PRD** to execute the bundled `scenarios/photo_detector_tests.txt` script and populate a new session automatically.

 Key file locations and what they do